Investment and Risk Finance MSc

 Applicants should normally hold a first degree from a recognised institution (minimum Lower Second Class Honours or international equivalent) and demonstrate interest and motivation in the subject area.
 Alternative professional qualifications with at least three years' relevant professional experience will also be considered.
 Directly relevant degree disciplines include business studies, economics, geography, management, and operations research.
 However students with qualifications in other disciplines such as engineering, environmental sciences, the humanities and languages are also encouraged to apply.

 If English is not your first language, you will need an IELTS score of 6.5, with a minimum score of 6 in each element.

-Students on the Investment and Risk Finance MSc are automatically registered for a student membership of the Chartered Institute for Securities and Investment (CISI) – a financial services professional body.
+Upon successful completion of the course, you are eligible for a student membership of Chartered Institute for Securities and Investment (CISI) – a financial services professional body.
 Some of the benefits include free attendance at CPD events, accessibility to industry news and online resources.

 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.